mlowery/schlep/README.md

 ## Requirements

 schlep is 100% pure Bash.
 Tested on Bash 4.x.
-Tested on OS X.
+Tested on OS X and Ubuntu.
+Tested with Git 2.7

 ## Assumptions

-For remotes (i.e. `-s|--host-string`, it is assumed that passwordless SSH is set up.
+For remotes (i.e. `-s|--host-string`), it is assumed that passwordless SSH is set up.

 ## Installation